Web Portal Engineering Quick Start Guide

 ECD Adjustment: An optional manual adjustment to all the ECD curves to better match the model with MWD PWD data.

 SPP Safety Factor: Enter a percentage value here to increase the stand pipe pressure by the specified amount.
-Pipe Pressure Loss, Annular Pressure Loss and SPP values are all adjusted to reflect the input.
+Pipe Pressure Loss, Annular Pressure Loss and SPP values are all adjusted to reflect this input.

 Interval: Determines the interval between calculated points.
 For example, a step interval of 10 generates a data point every 10 meters, or feet, measured depth.